pik-piam/PyPSA-China-PIK/paper/paper.md

     name: College of Environmental Sciences and Engineering, Peking University, Beijing, China
 ---
 # Summary
 Open-source energy system models are essential for understanding and planning future energy systems, as well as for providing a transparent knowledge basis for evidence-based decision-making [@pfenningerImportanceOpenData2017].
 Yet, such open-source, open-data models remain scarce for China.
 To fill this gap, we present `PyPSA-China-PIK` - a fully open-source, open-data model of China's current and future power sector.
 The model co-optimizes investments in electricity generation, storage and grid transmission capacity, together with their dispatch to minimize the total cost of supplying electricity and other energy carriers.
 Optimization is subject to user-defined constraints including environmental –policies such as carbon prices or emissions budgets,   as well as operational reserve margins to ensure system reliability.

 `PyPSA-China-PIK` operates at high spatio-temporal resolution, enabling accurate assessment of the benefits, challenges and solutions  associated with high shares of variable renewable energy.
-Uniquely , the model can incorporate results such as capacity expansion decisions from the [REMIND](https://www.pik-potsdam.de/en/institute/departments/transformation-pathways/models/remind ) [@baumstarkREMIND2021]  Integrated Assessment Model (IAM) as input data.
+Uniquely , the model can incorporate results such as capacity expansion decisions from the [REMIND](https://www.pik-potsdam.de/en/institute/departments/transformation-pathways/models/remind) [@baumstarkREMIND2021]  Integrated Assessment Model (IAM) as input data.
 This coupling improves the plausibility of long-term transition pathways.

-The  model uses the PyPSA framework [@PyPSA] and builds upon previously published work[@zhouMultienergySystemHorizon2024] but incorporates significant upgrades - e.g. to renewable energy generation and power reserves -  and has been restructured to support ease of use and community development .
+The  model uses the PyPSA framework [@PyPSA] and builds upon previously published work[@zhouMultienergySystemHorizon2024] but incorporates significant upgrades - e.g. to renewable energy generation and power reserves - and has been restructured to support ease of use and community development.

 # Statement of need
 Internationally agreed climate targets, combined with declining costs and rapid deployment of renewable energy generation and storage, are fundamentally transforming electricity systems worldwide.
 This is especially true for China - the world's largest power system, biggest greenhouse gas emitter and global leader in renewable energy installations.
 Open and transparent modeling is essential to identify opportunities, bottlenecks and challenges in a non-partisan manner .
-Yet, most studies rely on expensive commercial software (e.g. PLEXOS [@abhyankarAchieving80Carbonfree2022]) or proprietary code (sometimes available on request) and/or data ([@zhuoCostIncreaseElectricity2022], [@heRapidCostDecrease2020], [@luoCosteffectivenessRemovingLast2025])
+Yet, most studies rely on expensive commercial software (e.g. PLEXOS [@abhyankarAchieving80Carbonfree2022]) or proprietary code (sometimes available on request) and data ([@zhuoCostIncreaseElectricity2022], [@heRapidCostDecrease2020], [@luoCosteffectivenessRemovingLast2025]).

 To the best of the authors’ knowledge, only three fully-open models of China’s power system currently exist, each with provincial resolution. `SWITCH-China`[@heSWITCHChinaSystemsApproach2016a] derives medium-term pathways with limited temporal detail (two typical days of 6 hour-long time slices per month).
 The related `CHEER/power` works similarly but has the advantage that long-term demand projections are generated by the CHEER macro-economic model[@anRepositioningCoalPower2025].
 Seasonal storage is, however, not implemented .
 Neither model covers heat, which is strongly coupled to electricity generation through important combined-heat-and-power capacities in Northern China.
-This coupling can act as a coal lock-in [@liuDiversifyingHeatSources2024]. `PyPSA-China` [@zhouMultienergySystemHorizon2024], models full years of 8760 hours of the year and covers heat and electricity.
+This coupling can act as a coal lock-in [@liuDiversifyingHeatSources2024]. `PyPSA-China`[@zhouMultienergySystemHorizon2024], models full years of 8760 hours of the year and covers heat and electricity.
 Investment periods can be linked sequentially with “myopic foresight” .
 Despite these solid foundations, `PyPSA-China` has limitations, which are addressed by the following improvements in the newer `PyPSA-China-PIK`
 -	**Operational reserves for contingency planning**
 -	**Sub-provincial representation of renewable generator capacity and availability**: this avoids smoothing of profiles and capacity factors over very large areas
 -	**Fully configurable**: no hard-coded variables, all modes and options controlled by `yaml` configs.